Just add Remote Control

 Hot off the press, the ZEN Stream has the following connectivity options:

 - Stream straight from Spotify/Tidal apps with Spotify Connect and Tidal Connect

-- Works with any DLNA certified streaming app (our own app is imminent!)
+- Works with any DLNA certified streaming app

 - NAA operation in conjunction with Sygnalist’s HQPlayer software